-This document is an introduction to the Programmable Logic Unit (PLU) provided for the LPC80x MCU family.
+This document is an introduction to the Programmable Logic Unit (PLU) provided for the LPC804 MCU device.

 PLU is used to create small combinatorial and/or sequential logic networks including simple state machines.
 This allows to replace external components like the 74xx series, which are used for the glue logic with the microcontroller and external devices, making simple the PCB and saving design costs.